 Ask vendors about updated terms.
 Consider creative solutions like discounts for on-time payments.

 Evaluate changes by weighing lost revenue against your customers’ ability to pay.

-Action: Research the potential consequences of any cost-cutting efforts to help you avoid surprises.
-For example, skipping payroll may violate the Fair Labor Standards Act, and skipping payroll taxes may lead to a penalty from the IRS.
+Action tip: Research the potential consequences of any cost-cutting efforts to help you avoid surprises.
+For example, delaying payroll may violate the Fair Labor Standards Act, and skipping payroll taxes may lead to a penalty from the IRS.